Muszkamus/React-Course/Notes/Notes.md

 - Executed as a consequence of the event that the handler is listening for (change event in this example)
 - Code that actually does things: update state, perform an HTTP request, read an input field, navigate to another page etc.

-**Side Effect:** Dependancy on or modification of any data outside the function scope.
+**Side Effect:** dependency on or modification of any data outside the function scope.
 Interaction with the outside world.
 Examples: mutating external variables, HTTP requests, writing to DOM.

 ```js
 const areas = {};